-We add two distinct CDSs of weight $1$ from $s_0$ to $w$, one of them with reference to $v_0$, the other with reference to $v_{\overline{\textsc{d}}}$.
+We add two distinct CDSs of weight $1$ from $s_0$ to $w$, one of them in reference to $v_0$, the other in reference to a node which indicates that $\phi$ is satisfied.
+Note that the illustration in Figure \ref{fig:subopt} is only a simplified sketch from this perspective; we cannot add this other CDS directly in reference to $\overline{v_I}$, since with $r_{v_0}=0$, the unhappy penalty gadgets do not ensure that $\overline{v_I}$ is a binary node, so this might provide some assets to $w$ even if $r_{v_0}=0$.

+Instead, as a technical modification, we add an auxiliary node $z$ with $e_z=0$ and an incoming CDS in reference to the negation of $v_0$, and an outgoing CDS from $z$ to $w$ in reference to $\overline{v_I}$.
+This path of contracts provides no assets to $w$ if $r_{v_0}=0$.
+Note $q_z=0$ is ensured when $r_{v_0}=0$, and we can also ensure that the \textsc{not} gate attached to $v_0$ has no positive equity nodes for $r_{v_0}=0$ with an unhappy penalty gadget on its sink node.

-In our reduction, the parameter solution $r$ is the one where $r_{v_0} = r_{v_0'}=0$, thus each node of the Max\textsc{IS} construction is in default (with an equity of 0), and the nodes in the unhappy penalty gadgets are also not in a favorable state.
+In our reduction, the parameter solution $r$ is the one where $r_{v_0} = r_{v_0'}=0$, thus each node of the base construction is in default (with an equity of 0), and the nodes in the unhappy penalty gadgets are also not in a favorable state.
 Node $s_0$ has an equity of 1 in this solution.
 More importantly, node $w$ also has an equity of $1$, and thus any solution that is strictly better than $r$ must also have $q_w \geq 1$.
 Note that if $r_{v_0} = r_{v_0'}=0$ is fixed, then this is the only solution of the system.